-A black couple was this weekend evicted from the De Wet Road guest house in Cape Town for being black in a suspected racism case.
+A black couple was this weekend evicted from the De Wet Road guest house in Cape Town for being black in a suspected case of discrimination.

 In a series of tweets, Kumkanikazi using the twitter handle @NyamsieM explained how they were booked to the hotel by Rennies Travel, but ware sent packing immediately the management noted that they are black.